 Date of Authorship for this Version

 Ayres, Ian, "EVIDENCE AND EXTRAPOLATION: MECHANISMS FOR REGULATING OFF-LABEL USES OF DRUGS AND DEVICES" (2014).
 Faculty Scholarship Series.
-Paper 4873.
+4873.